 This 12-quart stockpot is made from aluminum construction, which is known for its ability to conduct heat.
 The pot is coated with a nonstick finish that is consistently praised by users for its outstanding resistance to messy, sticky, burned-on messes.
 Many cooks find that it’s easy to rinse or wipe away any residue in the pot.
 Although it’s dishwasher-safe, many people say they skip the dishwasher since it’s so easy to clean.

 This 12-quart stockpot is not as well-suited to high-temperature cooking.
 It should really only be used on medium or lower heat settings, due to the nonstick finish.
-Additionally, it’s only oven-safe to 350 degrees—which is quite limiting compared to the higher temperatures that stainless pots can handle.
-But if you plan to prepare meals without super high heat and don’t mind using only plastic or wooden utensils, the finish on the T-Fal Nonstick Stockpot will last for years according to many happy cooks.
+Additionally, it’s only oven-safe to 350 degrees Fahrenheit—which is quite limiting compared to the higher temperatures that stainless pots can handle.
+But if you plan to prepare meals without super high heat and don’t mind using only plastic or wooden utensils, the finish on the T-Fal Nonstick Stockpot will last for years, according to many happy cooks.

 Best Budget: Cook N Home 12-Quart Stainless Steel Stockpot with Lid